 Music for Every Student

+Music for Minors partners with your child’s school to provide engaging, weekly music instruction during the school day.
 Since 1976, MFM has served Bay Area schools with one goal: ensuring every child has access to high-quality music education.

 Through singing, movement, rhythm, instruments, and music from many cultures, students build confidence, creativity, and foundational music skills in a joyful, supportive environment.